Houston White Collar Criminal Defense

-A Lawyer So Respected Even DOJ-Prosecutors Hire Him
+A White Collar Defense Lawyer So Respected Even DOJ-Prosecutors Hire Him

 Think about it.
 Department of Justice prosecutors and FBI special agents come across hundreds of defense lawyers during their careers.
 But, what happens if these prosecutors and agents themselves become targets of an investigation?
 Whom, among all the lawyers they have seen perform and argue for clients, do they trust when their own life and reputation is on the line: Dr. Nick Oberheiden.

 Indeed, Houston white collar criminal defense attorney Dr. Nick Oberheiden is the go-to lawyer for business owners, executives, physicians, dentists, lawyers, as well as prosecutors and FBI agents when effective strategies and proven experience are needed to protect one’s career, professional license, assets, reputation, and freedom.
 Compare Nick to any criminal lawyer you may find in Houston or Harris County, Texas, and judge for yourself.